jessegoodier/NGINX-Ansible-Controller-Workshop/2-Workshop_Config_Guide.md

 4. Wait for the new instance to appear and then feel free to change the alias by clicking the settings (gear icon) so it is easy for you to find.
 5. Click on the NGINX logo and select Services.
 On the right navigation, select App>Create App.
 6. Fill out the required fields with something you'll rememember (like yourname_app).
-Select the prod environment and hit submit.
+7. Select the production environment and hit submit.
-7. Select your app and create a component for it named time_component.
+8. Select your app and create a component for it named time_component.
-8. Click next and create a new gateway, call it yourname_gw, hit next.
+9. Click next and create a new gateway, call it yourname_gw, hit next.
-9. Select your NGINX instance, hit next.
+10. Select your NGINX instance, hit next.
-10. In the URI section, add https://time_server and http://time_server and hit done.
+11. In the hostname section, add https://time_server and http://time_server and hit done.
-11. Select the nginx.ddns.net certificate and only allow TLSv1.2 and TLS1.3 > next.
+12. Select the nginx.ddns.net certificate and only allow TLSv1.2 and TLS1.3
+13. Publish the gateway.
+14. You will be back in your app and your gateway is selected, hit next.
-12. Hit next down to add a workload group.
+15. In your app, add a workload group.
 Name it time_server
-13. Add 2 backend workload URIs: http://localhost:81 and http://localhost:82 Be sure to hit done after adding each URI.
+16. Add 2 backend workload URIs: http://localhost:81 and http://localhost:82 Be sure to hit done after adding each URI.
-14. Hit publish
+17. Hit publish
-15. Open a web browser to https://your-aws-IP and refresh a few times to see the load balancing (or use curl on the ssh client)
+18. Open a web browser to https://your-aws-IP and refresh a few times to see the load balancing (or use curl on the ssh client)
-16. View the changes made to /etc/nginx/nginx.conf on your host.
+19. View the changes made to /etc/nginx/nginx.conf on your host.
     1.  >sudo nginx -T
-17. Remove your app by removing the component first, then the app.
+20. Remove your app by removing the component first, then the app.

 ## Configure API Management